Value at Risk & CVaR

 Using your last 200 trades at 95% confidence:

-1.2R or less2.1RIf your CVaR is significantly larger than your VaR, you have fat-tailed downside risk.
+1.2R or less2.4RIf your CVaR is significantly larger than your VaR, you have fat-tailed downside risk that feeds directly into your risk of ruin estimate.
 This is common in strategies that occasionally experience gap moves, slippage beyond stops, or correlated drawdowns.

 You can use CVaR to set maximum position sizes: